 I was a Sociology student at the University of Scranton with a minor in Psychology.
 I lived with 12 crazy housemates, graduated in 2012 and moved back to Rochester for the Summer.
 That same year I moved to Hong Kong to teach English for 10 months.
 After that I traveled around the Gulf western Asia for 5 months before moving back home for another year.
-The year is up and I'm ready to make moves again, so here I am in Seoul, South Korea for another fun year of teaching!
+The year flew by and I was ready to make moves again, so I went in Seoul, South Korea for another fun year of teaching!
 I had amazing time there and topped it off with an unforgettable 3 months of traveling through South East Asia.
 After that,most her than going home, I decided to jump over to Taiwan directly, for yet another year of teacher.
 I've been here before and I promised I would come back, I love it here so much.

 While I attended Scranton, I studied abroad in Italy in 2011 and traveled around Europe, now I want to see Asia.
 I'm so incredibly excited for this experience, especially incorporating the couchsurfing aspect of it.
 I can't wait to country hop and meet new people again, it is such an exhilarating and rewarding feeling.